Fully Subsidised Scheme

 led by Heather Milne

-'Lifestyles of the _____, 2024' is a collaborative photographic project with Ōtautahi rangatahi that explores local identity and fosters collaboration and engagement of young people from different communities through the development of a photographic archive of young people in the city.
+'Life/Styles 2024' was a collaborative photographic project with Ōtautahi rangatahi that explores local identity and fosters collaboration and engagement of young people from different communities through the development of a photographic archive of young people in the city.

-The 2024 programme is a pilot scheme, and involves workshops about community photography, storytelling, and zine-making with rangatahi from different parts of Ōtautahi.
-Rangatahi then photograph their communities and stories, and work together to curate an exhibition and associated zine.
-The digital photo files will be archived to start an ongoing photographic archive of Ōtautahi rangatahi, and a photo book will be created and sold to raise funds for the following year's 'Lifestyles of the _____, 2025'.
+The 2024 programme was a pilot scheme, and involved workshops about community photography, storytelling, and zine-making with rangatahi from different parts of Ōtautahi.
+Rangatahi then photographed their communities and stories, and worked together to curate an exhibition at Turanga library and associated zine.
+The digital photo files will be archived to start an ongoing photographic archive of Ōtautahi rangatahi, and a photo book will be created and sold to raise funds for the following year's 'Life/Styles 2025'.

 Mau Rākau